charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

 of the flatness of a distribution: higher entropy means more flat (try out the computation for yourself with a coin that comes up heads and tails with different probabilities).
-This makes entropy a sort of "summary", of the distribution, just like means or variances.
+This makes entropy a sort of "summary" of the distribution, just like the mean or the variance.

 Contrary to the mathematical and theoretical bent of the above approaches, our choice of basic entity, the average surprise of the model $$Q$$,